hashicorp/design-system/website/docs/components/alert/partials/guidelines/overview.md

-Use alerts to display brief but important system-generated messages.
-They attract the user’s attention without interrupting their task.
-For messages that are the result of a user’s actions, see [Toast](/components/toast).
+Alerts display brief but important system-generated messages and capture the user's attention without interrupting their workflow.
+They excel in conveying crucial information or errors, such as validation errors that require user attention or action.
+Unlike [Toast](/components/toast), tailored for feedback on user actions, Alerts serve as the go-to component for more critical notifications.

 ## Types of alerts